-The UK government has decided GRA reform is to be scrapped in England and Wales.
-This comes after an incredible grassroots campaign by ordinary women.
+GRA reform has been scrapped by the UK government for England and Wales.
+This comes after an incredible grassroots campaign by ordinary women against allowing people to simply self-identify (“self-ID”) as the other sex to get a Gender Recognition Certificate and then a new birth certificate.
 But why was it so important for us to defend our rights?

 Transgender rights are already protected in law, and that won’t change.
 But trans pressure groups took it too far, they weren’t just asking for trans rights, they were demanding women’s sex-based rights too.
 Women said no.

 Current rules mean the number of people who are allowed to change the sex on their birth certificates is small.
 Just a few thousand people have done so since 2004.

 But demands for Self-ID would have meant *any man* could have changed his birth certificate to say he’d been BORN female.